03/27/12

 The International Music Rehabilitation Network is now online.
 Musical procedures performed on tired tunes bring about rejuvenated versions of your favorite albums.
 Numerous bands including Fellowshipwreck associates Crevice, Mission Giant, The Solar Panel, and Moonrox, all take part in the operation.
 The network shares a common interest in technology, ability, and creativity.

-- The International Music Rehabilitation Network Web site
+• The International Music Rehabilitation Network Web site

 Mission Giant’s Call to Arms

-After much intensive laboring on new studio material, Mission Giant are preparing for a slew of live performances in the Dallas/Fort Worth area.
+After much intensive laboring on new studio material, Mission Giant is preparing for a slew of live performances in the Dallas/Fort Worth area.
 The band is wielding an arsenal of synthesizers and it is rumored they have contructed a musical fortress from which they will perform.
 Ye olde show dates are available at their official Web site.

 (photograph by Jessica DeCuir)